 Gifted Deposits come in handy when you have been able to save enough for your monthly repayments but are struggling to afford the initial deposit, something that is common for people on lower incomes.
 Having more gifted deposit available may also allow you to receive potentially better rates from a mortgage lender.

 We often find that it is mostly parents (birth and adopted) and carers who are able to gift you the deposit.
 You may see this referred to online as the “Bank of Mum & Dad”.
-Other family members who could also be considered when looking at the option of a gifted deposit.
-This is very much dependent on individual lenders so your dedicated mortgage advisor in Hull would need to be careful.
+Other family members could also be considered when looking at the option of a gifted deposit.
+This is very much dependent on individual lenders so your dedicated Mortgage Advisor in Hull would need to be careful.

 We often find that customers don’t really know that their parents can help them out with their mortgage, or they don’t feel like they can ask them for help.
 In truth, most parents are more than happy to help their children, wanting them to get on the property ladder and live a comfortable life in a property they own.